Nova (Richard Rider): What If

-Issue #15 of What If? contained four stories in which a young widow, a homeless man, Peter Parker, and a criminal became Nova instead of Richard.
+Issue #15 of What If? contained four stories in which a young widow, a homeless man, Peter Parker, and a criminal became Nova instead of Richard Rider.

 In What If?
 Annihilation, the Annihilation Wave reaches Earth in the climactic battle of the super hero Civil War.
 Nova, Captain America, and Iron Man work together and sacrifice themselves while using a weapon to destroy the Wave and save Earth.